 There will be a fan on time delay before the circulating fan is energized.
-The United Technologies 1168-1 has an adjustable fan on time that is programmed into the ECM motor, and is set by selecting the SW4 DIP switch combination displayed in Table A-10 page 15.
-Fan on delay must be adjusted according to input (nozzle size).
+The United Technologies 1168-1 has an adjustable fan on/off time delay that is programmed into the ECM motor, and is set by selecting the SW4 DIP switch combination displayed in Table A-10 page 15.
+Fan on/off delay must be adjusted according to input (nozzle size).

-Set the thermostat below room temperature.
+1. Set the thermostat below room temperature.
 The oil burner should stop.